DIY SOC or SOC-as-a-Service? A TCO Analysis by Frost & Sullivan

 To combat today’s threats, companies of every size need a security operations center (SOC) to ensure their organizations stay safe.
 Unfortunately, SOCs are very costly and require expensive technology and a team of engineers with security expertise.

-Leading consultancy Frost & Sullivan conducted a three-year cost comparison between building an internal SOC or buying a SOC-as-a-service, in this case Arctic Wolf’s AWN CyberSOC™ service.
+Leading consultancy Frost & Sullivan conducted a three-year cost comparison between building an internal SOC (a DIY SOC) or buying a SOC-as-a-service, in this case Arctic Wolf’s AWN CyberSOC™ service.
 Regardless of their size, organizations save big with SOC-as-a-service, especially SMBs.
 Just have a look at the following figures:

 The report details the costs associated with: